j2abro/AggLayer-MerkleFlow/README.md

 ## <img src="./assets/icon3.png" align="top" width="35" height="35"> Send MER to Global Exit Root Manager Contract

-The L1 bridge contract will then update the it's Mainnet Exit Root (**MER**) which tracks all bridging to any connected L2s.
-This is the equivilent to the Local Exit Root (**LER**) merkle tree root maintained by each of the L2s.
+The L1 bridge contract will then update the Mainnet Exit Root (**MER**) which tracks all bridging to any connected L2s.
+This is the equivalent to the Local Exit Root (**LER**) merkle tree root maintained by each of the L2s.
 The **MER** is then sent to the global exit root manager contract via [`_updateGlobalExitRoot()`](https://github.com/0xPolygonHermez/zkevm-contracts/blob/4912f4b673015209b3dbe1dd0702a9ffec5c9261/contracts/v2/PolygonZkEVMBridgeV2.sol#L893).

 ```solidity